 - Moving from subdomains to subdirectories

-A6: I used to believe authorship and Google+ was going to be a mechanism that Google used to apply a sliding scale of authority to content, links and social activity.
+A6: I used to believe authorship and Google+ were going to be a mechanism that Google used to apply a sliding scale of authority to content, links, and social activity.

 A7: Hey Ian!
-It depends on what is being rendered when.
-For instance, if all the copy is being rendered server side at load and then just styled post-load, then that is effectively progressive enhancement.
+It depends on what is being rendered and when.
+For instance, if all the copy is being rendered server-side at load and then just styled post-load, then that is effectively progressive enhancement.
 If just a shell loads and all the content is loading on the client-side, then there’s a lot to talk about.
 Prerendering is fine as long as they keep an eye on what’s going on with the cache and Googlebot doesn’t get misidentified as a regular user.
-I think log files are perhaps more important than ever before when it comes to this type of stuff and prerendering is not a set it and forget solution.
+I think log files are perhaps more important than ever before when it comes to this type of stuff and prerendering is not a set-it-and-forget solution.